BetterTheWorld/FlipGiveSDK_Ruby/README.md

 # FlipgiveSDK

-## Shop Cloud
+## Rewards

-Shop Cloud _(The Shop)_ is [FlipGive's](https://www.flipgive.com) drop-in cashback store.
-If you would like to know more please visit www.flipgive.com/cloud or contact us at partners@flipgive.com.
+Rewards is [FlipGive's](https://www.flipgive.com) drop-in cashback program.
+If you would like to know more please contact us at partners@flipgive.com.

 ### Links of Interest